derRiesenOtter/bachelor/docs/thesis/methods.typ

 PPMC-lab dataset a split of 80/20 was then used for training.
 A seed of 13 was used for all models to make the results reproducible.
 The training data loaders were set to shuffle, while the validation data loaders were not.
 The batch size was set depending on the complexity of the model and the size of the data set, these values can be found in the appendix.
+All models, excluding the XGBoost model, used cross entropy loss for the loss function and considered the distribution of positive and negative values using weights.
+The adam optimizer was used in all models except the XGBoost, as it requires less manual optimization than stochastic gradient descent.
+TODO.
+The learning rate and decay was adjusted per model and can be found in the appendix.

 == The first set of Models
 As there have been no previous @llps predictors that relied on @nn, the first step